ietf-wg-cellar/matroska-specification/notes.md

 The situation for a user who prefers Portuguese subtitles starts out somewhat analogous.
-If they select the original French audio (either by explicit audio language preference, preference for Original-language tracks or by explicitly selecting that track), then the selection once again comes down to the hearing-impaired preference.
+If they select the original French audio (either by explicit audio language preference, preference for original-language tracks, or explicitly selecting that track), then the selection once again comes down to the hearing-impaired preference.

 However, the case where the Portuguese audio track is selected has an important catch: